The Complete BMW Motorcycle Buying Guide: Every Model, Explained

 Urban Mobility (Scooters)

-BMW Motorrad’s Urban Mobility segment consists of three scooters: two gas-powered models and a fully-electric model.
-The fuel burners are the C650 GT ($10,995) and C400 X ($6,795); the former is capable of covering long distances easily in addition to being a premium two-wheeled city street slayer, while the latter is a modern mid-size commuter with built-in smartphone connectivity.
+BMW Motorrad’s Urban Mobility segment consists of two gas-powered models: the C650 GT and C400 X. The former is capable of covering long distances easily in addition to being a premium two-wheeled city street slayer, while the latter is a modern mid-size commuter with built-in smartphone connectivity.
 The single cylinder in the 400 X delivers 34 hp and 67 mpg, while the twin cylinder of the 650 GT offers 60 hp, 51 mpg, and a 112-mph maximum speed.
+The electric C evolution has been axed for 2020.

 • 350cc single